Writing a good request is one of the most important parts of couch surfing. Not sure where to start or what to include?

 Don't give up!

-Finding a good host can be a tough endeavor.
+Finding a host can sometimes be a challenge.
 It can take time!
 But like many things in life, you just have to keep trying until it works out.
 Sometimes there aren't that many hosts in an area, so you might not have any luck on one trip.
 But come back on your next trip and try again!

 Example host requests